 However, that’s a best-case scenario.
 A less-than-kind person who comes along and finds your account open could easily have access to your email or bank account, which could lead to some serious identity theft issues.

 In the same way, a hacker could remote into your PC while you’re away and take control of it.
 This is often done via a trojan-type malware, or a variety of other ways.
 If you haven’t manually logged out of your accounts, then the hacker who controls your PC could easily access your accounts by opening your web browser, checking your bookmarks and history, and visiting each and every site of value.
 If they come across a site with an account still open, then they’re in.
 Next, all they have to do to lock you out is change your password as if they were you, and send the new password to their email account.
 This is one major headache that could have easily been avoided by just clicking “Log Off.”

-You may not always remember to logout of your accounts before going home for the day, but at least with All Business Technologies watching over your system, you won’t have to worry about it.
+You may not always remember to logout of your accounts before going home for the day, but at least with COMPANYNAME watching over your system, you won’t have to worry about it.